ourPLCC/plcc/README.md

 <exp>SubExp ::= MINUS LP <exp>exp1 COMMA <exp>exp2 RP
 ```

-* Non-terminal are always enclosed in angles and start
+* Non-terminals are always enclosed in angles and start
   with a lowercase.
 E.g., `<exp>`.
+* Each non-terminal must be defined by appearing on the left-hand-side
+  of at least one rule.
 * Terminals are always all-caps, and MAY be enclosed
   in angles.
-E.g., `<WHOLE>` and `MINUS`
+E.g., `<WHOLE>` and `MINUS`.
+* Terminals represent tokens which are generated by the scanner from
+  the input program.
 * Any symbol enclosed in angles will be included in
   the parse tree.
 So `<WHOLE>` will be included,
   but `MINUS` will not.
 * When a symbol appears more than once on the right-hand
 side of a rule, each must be given a name to distinguish it from the others.
-E.g., `<exp>exp1`, the distinguishing name is `exp1`.
+For example, in `<exp>exp1` the distinguishing name is `exp1`.
 That name must start with a lower case.
 * When a non-terminal appears multiple times on the left-hand-side, each must be given a name to distinguish it
 from the others.
 The name must start with an upper case letter.
-E.g., `<exp>SubExp`, the distinguishing name is `SubExp`.
+For example, in `<exp>SubExp` the distinguishing name is `SubExp`.
-* Alternatives definitions for a non-terminal is accomplished by
+* Alternative definitions for a non-terminal is accomplished by
 providing multiple rules that define the same non-terminal.

 #### Parse Tree Class Hierarchy